lagigliaivan/pos-old/README.md

-POS - Point Of Sell
+POS - Point Of Sale

 Goal.